 Vegetation on site is in various stages of succession, which reflects a history of disturbances to the area.
 For example, when Camp Upton was constructed in 1917, the site was entirely cleared of its native pines and oaks.
-Portions were then cleared again in 1940 when Camp Upton was reactivated.
+Although portions of the site were replanted in the 1930s, portions were cleared again in 1940 when Camp Upton was reactivated by the U.S. Army.
 Other past disturbances include fire, local flooding, and draining.
 Current operations minimize disturbances to the more natural areas of the site.

-More than 230 plant species have been identified at the Laboratory, including two New York State threatened species and two that are rare.
+More than 230 plant species have been identified at the Laboratory, including two species that are threatened in New York State and two that are classified as rare.
 Fifteen animal species identified on site include a number that are protected in New York State, as well as species common to mixed hardwood forests and open grassland habitats.
-At least 85 species of birds have been observed nesting on site, and more than 200 transitory bird species have been documented visiting the site as a result of BNL's location within the Atlantic Flyway, and the scrub/shrub habitats that offer food and rest to migratory songbirds.
+At least 85 species of birds have been observed nesting on site, and more than 200 transitory bird species have been documented visiting the site.
+(BNL is located within the Atlantic Flyway, with scrub/shrub habitats that offer food and rest to migratory songbirds.)
 Permanently flooded retention basins and other watercourses support amphibians and aquatic reptiles.
-Thirteen amphibian and 12 reptile species have been identified at BNL.
-Recent ecological studies have confirmed 26 breeding sites for the New York State endangered eastern tiger salamander in ponds and recharge basins.
-Ten species of fish have been identified as endemic to the site, including the banded sunfish and the swamp darter, both of which are New York State threatened species.
-Two types of butterflies that are protected in New York State are believed to breed on site due to preferred habitat and host plants, and a New York State threatened damselfly was found on site in 2005.
-To eliminate or minimize any negative effects that Laboratory operations might cause to these species, precautions are in place to protect the on-site habitat and natural resources.
+Thirteen amphibian and 12 reptile species have been identified at BNL Recent ecological studies have confirmed 26 breeding sites for the New York State endangered eastern tiger salamander in ponds and recharge basins.
+Ten species of fish have been identified as endemic to the site, including the banded sunfish and the swamp darter, both of which are threatened in New York State.
+Two types of butterflies that are protected in New York State are believed to breed on site due to the presence of their preferred habitat and host plants, and a New York State threatened damselfly was found on site in 2005.
+To eliminate or minimize any negative effects that Laboratory operations might cause to these species, precautions are in place to protect the on-site habitats and natural resources.